BIGJRA/BIGJRA.github.io/reborn.md

 Inside this house you'll find the guy who stole our Pokemon earlier, but you gotta pay another $500!
 Just kidding, you gotta fight both him and the initial salesman and you won't even get your Pokemon.
 We'll just have to continue this quest later.

 Head down and enter the tall building to your right.
 Inside two suspicious people will see you and run off.
 Back in the Igglybuff lady's house you'll have to defeat them.
 Once you do, you can get **Igglybuff**!
-It's worth noting that she will eventually ask for this specific Igglybuff back later in the game, and if you want the (non-unique) rewards, you'll need to give it back.
-So, if you want the rewards but want to use it, consider breeding it once we get daycare access.
+It's worth noting that she will eventually ask for this specific Igglybuff back later in the game, and if you want the non-unique rewards, you'll need to give it back.
+So, if you want the rewards but want to use the Jigglypuff line, consider breeding it once we get daycare access.
 Anyways, to the right of the tall building you can defeat another blonde haired guy to get access to another alleyway.

 North Peridot Alley